|

 - Your benefit will be reduced by a factor that takes into account

-the period of time for which you are providing protection and your
+the period of time for which you are providing protection and the

 not impact the amount of your monthly benefit.